andrewsmhay/rosetta/README.md

 (Note: best to run all commands as root or via a user with 'sudo' rights)

 ##Generated Files
+The scripts generate pre, post, and out (final) files for each configuration item tracked.

 ####Services configured to start, by run level
 chkconfig.pre
 chkconfig.post